 - Distance Tour #1: 4.2 km / 2.6 mi

 - Distance Tour #2: 3.2 km / 2 mi

 - Needed: fully charged Smartphone with internet access (data plan, wifi is not enough)

 - Water bottle

 - local street map

 Montreal was founded in 1642 by Paul Chomedey de Maisonneuve.
-Maisonneuve gave his name to many landmarks in this city including a large park north of the Olympic Stadium in the east end and to an east-west major artery which runs through downtown.
+Maisonneuve gave his name to many landmarks in this city including a large park north of the Olympic Stadium in the east end and to an east-west major artery that runs through downtown.
 This scavenger hunt, however, will keep you in Old Montreal.

 Consequently, around the midway point, you will be standing in front of Maisonneuve’s statue.
 The hunt will take you from, what seems like, one end to the other of Old Montreal.
-You will walk along the Old Port and zig zag through the cobblestoned narrow streets that are reminiscent of European cities.
-As well, it might also, to a limited degree, remind you of New Orlean’s French Quarter in certain areas.
+You will walk along the Old Port and zig-zag through the cobblestoned narrow streets that are reminiscent of European cities.
+As well, it might also, to a limited degree, remind you of New Orleans ’ French Quarter in certain areas.
 Throughout this scavenger hunt, you will learn fun historical facts while solving riddles and finding clues that will take you from one location to another.

 Incidentally, did you know Montreal celebrated its 375th birthday in 2017?
 Moreover, did you know that in 2016 alone, Montreal hosted 717 film shoots from local productions to Hollywood and beyond?